marc2332/freya/book/src/index.md

-> 👋 Note: This Book is being constantly updated, so, there might some features that have been added, removed or changed.
+> ⚠️ Warning: This Book might contain APIs from the latest [git version](https://github.com/marc2332/freya) that might not be available on the stable versions released on crates.io.
+> As a general rule, don't expect everything to be documented here.

 # Welcome

-**Freya** is __work in progress__ cross-platform native GUI library for 🦀 Rust, built on top of 🧬 [Dioxus](https://dioxuslabs.com) and 🎨 [Skia](https://skia.org/) as graphics library.
+**Freya** is a **work in progress** cross-platform native GUI library for 🦀 Rust, built on top of 🧬 [Dioxus](https://dioxuslabs.com) and 🎨 [Skia](https://skia.org/) as graphics library.

 - [What is Freya?](./what_is_freya.html)
 - [Main differences with Dioxus](./differences_with_dioxus.html)